PiwikPRO/PPMS-PublicDocs/data_collection/web/javascript_tracking_client/api.rst

     :param boolean isAnonymous: **Required** Whether visitor is anonymous

-    - ``true`` - all IP bytes will be masked (0.0.0.0), GeoIP data below Contry level will be anonymized
+    - ``true`` - all IP bytes will be masked (0.0.0.0), GeoIP data below Country level will be anonymized
     - ``false`` - available visitor data will be added to the session

     Example of usage: